bpicolo/radiant/README.md

 # Radiant

-Radiant is a service abstraction that enables you to facilitate communication with many potential Elasticsearch cluster.
+Radiant is a service abstraction that enables you to facilitate communication with many potential Elasticsearch clusters.
 The primary goal of Radiant is to enable shareable query endpoints to simplify querying from a variety of sources.
-In addition, it provide built-in support transparent proxies to the registered ES clusters.
+In addition, it provides built-in support transparent proxies to the registered ES clusters.

 ## Installation